-Participants have been granted a right to purchase ordinary AVI shares equal to the number of options awarded in three equal tranches after the fifth, sixth and seventh anniversaries of acceptance of the offer by the participant.
-The right to purchase is subject to the settlement of the exercise price by the participant and the express condition that the participant is still an employee at the relevant exercise date.
-The final allocation occurred in December 2011 and no further allocations will be made.
+Participants were granted a right to purchase ordinary AVI shares equal to the number of options awarded in three equal tranches after the fifth, sixth and seventh anniversaries of acceptance of the offer by the participant.
+The right to purchase was subject to the settlement of the exercise price by the participant and the express condition that the participant was still an employee at the relevant exercise date.
 The final allocation was made in December 2011 and the final tranche vested on 31 December 2018.
 The scheme established in terms of the Trust deed has terminated and no further allocations will be made.

-The remaining share options at 30 June 2019 in respect of good leavers have lapsed in terms of the scheme rules.
+The remaining share options at 30 June 2020 in respect of good leavers have lapsed in terms of the Scheme rules.
 These options remain unexercised despite ongoing attempts to trace the affected participants.
 The Trustees have, however, resolved to allow these participants to exercise their share options should they be traced in future.